 He contacted me a couple months ago and asked if I would write a piece for him that he could refer his patients to about how to incorporate better food into the diet.
 I told him shit yeah, and I got to work.

-Any doctor who understands the important role that food plays on health, and who is willing to impart this knowledge to their patients is aces in my book.
-We emailed back and forth a few times, and it quickly became clear to me that you need to hear what he has to say.
+Any doctor who understands the important role that food plays on health and who’s willing to impart this knowledge on their patients is aces in my book.
+We emailed back and forth a few times and it quickly became clear to me that you need to hear what he has to say.

 I took a chance and asked him if he would be willing to write a guest fuckery.
 To my surprise he said yes, and today I’m happy to share it with you.

 I commend Dr. Mo for his honesty and for having the balls to share the following information with us.